Inside Cato’s SASE Architecture: A Blueprint for Modern Security

-This blog shows how to enable and configure these security services in the latest Cato Management Application (CMA) and what to expect in terms of operational behavior.
+This guide shows you how to enable and configure these security services in the latest Cato Management Application (CMA).
+We will also look at what to expect regarding operational behavior so you aren't caught off guard.

 Cato’s IPS engine runs at the network layer and is powered by both signature-based and behavioral detection.